rjimeno/linux-sysadmin-interview-questions/README.md

 * Walk me through the steps you'd take to troubleshoot a 404 error on a web application you administer.

+    * I'd try to obtain the URL(s) that is(are) triggering the error.
+That's a good starting poing because, from there I can try to identify if there was an obvious typo in the URL, etc. If that's not the problem ...

+    * I'd try to identify the time at which the 404 happened and check the errors.log file to try spotting the problem or problem's there.
+Maybe just by glancing a the 404s there I can see a pattern in the problem.

+    * After that, I'd check httpd.conf and try to "cross reference" the error(s) with the configuration.
+For example, maybe I can identify that all the 404 errors correspond to a single branch (or even file) in the file system hierarchy.
+If that is the case, the problem could be related to a recent change in the permissions of directories or files.
+This kind of problem may happen not only after an update on a web site, but also after recovering a backup.

+    * If the problem does not seem to be associated with files, maybe the problem is related to DNS or IP addresses in virtual host configurations.
+    For example, maybe the errors come from a web site with a domain name that expired recently.
+The way to solve that problem may be completely outside of the web server scope and be dealt with the person responsible of timely paying for domain names.

 #### [[⬆]](#toc) <a name='medium'>Medium Linux Questions:</a>

 * What do the following commands do and how would you use them?
  * ```tee```

+    * Sends the standard input to standard output *AND* a file.
+Useful to be able to see the output of a script as it happens while keeping a persistent copy of everything at the same time.

  * ```awk```

+    * Is an interpreted programming language designed for text processing and typically used as a data extraction and reporting tool.
+I'd use it to process column-oriented plain-text files to create reports with consolidated data.

  * ```tr```

+    * Translates or transliterates its input based on a couple of strings that help match an ordered set of characters to another one.
+Id use it to "clean" data files that contain some information tha is not relevant for analysis and that could make the processing of the input data more difficult.

  * ```cut```

+    * Selects sub-sections of line-oriented data using column-oriented information to process input files and produce relevant information.
+In a way `cut` is "just" a filter, but its capacity to sub-select data in flexible ways makes it a great tool.

  * ```tac```

+    * Concatenates the content of the files provided as arguments, and reversed the output.
+It is similar to the cat command, but displays the output in the opposite order.
+It is useful to review and see log files showing the oldest entries first instead of last (as cat would do).

  * ```curl```

+    * Curl is a tool to transfer data from or to a remote networked server using protocols like FTP and HTTP.
+It is useful for testing APIs over HTTP and much, much, much more.

  * ```wget```

+    * Wget is a utility for non-interactive download of files from the Web using FTP, HTTP or HTTPS.
+I'd use it to copy static web sites to my laptop so I can review the downloaded information while offline and using software tools that would not normally be available for the web.

  * ```watch```

+    * Executes commands at specified intervals.
+I'd use it to monitor the operation of other programs using, for example, ps as follows:

+    `watch "ps -e"`

+    A strong point for using watch is the way it keeps information on screen.

  * ```head```

+    * Shows the top few lines of a data file.
+Can be used to see the most recent entries in a log file

  * ```tail```

+    * Shows the bottom few lines of a data file.
+Can be used to see the oldest entries in a log file.

 * What does an ```&``` after a command do?
 * What does ```& disown``` after a command do?
 * What is a packet filter and how does it work?